Skip to content

 01. “Clear” the inventory

-• Lets clear the inventory from previous steps and walk thorough what is inventory
+• Let’s clear the inventory from previous labs and walk through what is inventory.

 Ansible Inventory

-• An Ansible inventory is a file or collection of files that defines the [hosts] and [groups] of hosts upon which Ansible will operates.
+• The inventory defines the [hosts] and [groups] of hosts upon which Ansible will operate.

-• It’s simply a list of servers that Ansible can connect to and manage.
+• It’s simply a list of servers that Ansible can connect with and manage.

 Key features of Ansible inventory

-• Can be in various formats, with INI, JSON, YAML and more.
+• Can be in various formats, such as INI, JSON, YAML and more.

 • INI format